-The High Ridge Trail, one mile long and unpaved, is more challenging than the others.
-We wandered through the beautiful meadows and after climbing a steep hill, were presented with stunning panoramic views of the Olympic Mountain Range.
+The High Ridge Trail is one mile long and unpaved and is more challenging than the others.
+We wandered through the beautiful meadows and after climbing a steep hill were presented with stunning panoramic views of the Olympic Mountain Range.

 As we neared the middle of the loop, we had the option of branching off to Sunrise Point or Klahhane Ridge.
 The Sunrise Point trail is only a short walk up the ridge and we definitely recommended it.
-For an even greater experience, hike up there for the sunrise!
+To really experience Sunrise Point, hike up there for the sunrise!

-We also took the Klahhane Ridge trail, but it’s a longer 7.2 mile hike and we don’t recommend it for families with young kids.
+We also hiked Klahhane Ridge trail, but it’s a longer 7.2-mile hike and we don’t recommend it for families with young kids.
 It’s a great hike, but not for the faint of heart.

 If you don’t have much time to spend in the Olympic National Park, you’ll definitely want to check out Hurricane Ridge.
 It’s extremely easy to get to, is family-friendly, and, best of all, offers amazing views for little effort.
-It’s only 17 miles from Port Angeles, WA, making it a great afternoon adventure.
+It’s only 17 miles from Port Angeles, WA which makes it a great afternoon adventure.